 Please see our eligibility criteria for specific details of whether you qualify for NPHTI training.
-If you do not fit these criteria, we unfortunately cannot offer you training, because NPHTI only trains licensed health professionals (with a master’s level degree or higher, or in training for such qualifications) to teach patients/clients how to use hypnosis within their professional scope of practice.
+NPHTI provides training only to licensed health professionals (with a master’s level degree or higher, or in training for such qualifications) to teach patients/clients how to use hypnosis within their professional scope of practice.
 If you cannot determine whether or not you qualify after reading our criteria, please contact us.

 Will the populations of children I see who have condition “X” benefit from hypnotherapy?

 Hypnosis is an evidence-based treatment supported by well-designed scientific studies for a variety of pediatric health conditions — acute and chronic, mental and physical.
-We would refer you to a 2014 journal article by NPHTI co-founders and co-directors Drs.
+We refer you to a 2014 journal article by NPHTI Co-founders and Co-directors of Education Drs.
 Dan Kohen and Pamela Kaiser, for a comprehensive overview of these applications.
-Similarly, NPHTI faculty are responsible for two of seminal textbooks that further review this decades-long body of scientific evidence (Hypnosis and Hypnotherapy with Children by Dan Kohen and Karen Olness, and Therapeutic Hypnosis with Children and Adolescents co-edited/authored by Laurence Sugarman), and many of our faculty have published about specific applications of hypnosis for various conditions.
+Similarly, NPHTI faculty are responsible for two seminal textbooks that further review this decades-long body of scientific evidence (Hypnosis and Hypnotherapy with Children by Drs.
+Dan Kohen and Karen Olness, and Therapeutic Hypnosis with Children and Adolescents co-edited by Dr. Laurence Sugarman, and many of our faculty have published about specific applications of hypnosis for various conditions.
 All NPHTI workshop participants receive an extensive, proprietary bibliography that is organized by condition (e.g. “headaches”).

 I mostly work with adults.
 Is NPHTI right for me?

 Possibly, depending upon the focus of the work and the developmental capacity of the adults with whom you work.
 At NPHTI, our focus is on developmental aspects of hypnosis, which can be salient for situations such as parenting stress; developmental or intellectual disabilities; or the transition to young adulthood.
-We suggest you look at our past and current brochures on the website to get a sense of the breadth of topics we cover, to see if our objectives seem appropriate for your needs.
+We suggest that you look at our past and current brochures on the website to get a sense of the breadth of topics we cover, to see if our objectives seem appropriate for your needs.
 Feel free to contact us if you remain unsure.